Albir

 Unlike many other Costa Blanca towns Albir has been carefully planned virtually from scratch.
 Only one or two of the buildings are over five storeys high, its avenues are broad, and tree lined, there is a sense of space and an unhurried atmosphere making a visit to Albir a real pleasure.

-The Beach - With almost 600 metres of clean safe beach, there’s always plenty of room to stretch out.
+With almost 600 metres of clean safe beach, there’s always plenty of room to stretch out.

-Albir’s Raco beach is a NO SMOKING zone
+Albir’s Raco beach is a NO SMOKING zone.

 Albir beach